 The East India Company coins has long been known in the precious metal trade.
 It was and still is the only company in history to mint its own trading currency as it grew to become one of the largest bullion traders of its time.

-The need of The Company to use bullion as a trading commodity grew from the lack of appropriate goods with which to tempt their eastern partners.
-Cargoes of heavy cloths, such as woollens, initially loaded onto the East India Company ships, were quickly replaced with bullion coins, more readily acceptable in the new markets they were exploring.
+The need for The Company to use bullion as a trading commodity grew from the lack of appropriate goods with which to tempt their eastern partners.
+Cargoes of heavy cloths, such as woolens, initially loaded onto the East India Company ships, were quickly replaced with bullion coins, more readily acceptable in the new markets they were exploring.

 In an article for CoinWeek by Dr. Richard S Appel wrote….